-24. He who hates disguises himself with his lips and lays up deceit within himself.
+24. One who hates disguises himself with his lips and lays up deceit within himself.

 25. When his voice is gracious, put no trust in him, for there are seven abominations in his heart!

-26. The hatred is covered over by dissimulation.
-His wickedness should be laid bare in the Assembly.
+26. The hatred is covered over by dissimulation, but his wickedness will be laid bare in the Assembly.

 27. He who digs a pit will fall into it, and as for him who rolls a stone, it will come back on him.

-28. A lying tongue hates those it crushes, for a flattering mouth causes stumbling.
+28. A lying tongue hates those crushed by it, and a flattering mouth causes stumbling.

 ¶1.
 Do not make your boast in tomorrow, for you do not know what a day will bring.